LeroneBeck1/SEIM-With-Windows-VM-Attach-Map/README.md

 A Security Information and Event Management (SEIM) solution built on Microsoft Azure to enhance security monitoring and visualize threat origins through geolocation mapping.

 ## Overview
-The SEIM project leverages Azure services and custom scripts to monitor, analyze, and visualize security events.
+The SEIM project leverages Azure services to monitor, analyze, and visualize security events.
 It provides insights into potential threats by mapping attack origins on a global scale, making it ideal for cybersecurity enthusiasts and professionals.

 ## Key Features